betaflight/betaflight.com/docs/wiki/guides/current/RunCam-Device-Protocol.md

 Not all features of the protocol are currently supported in betaflight but both betaflights support and the protocol itself are in continued development.

-Lately similar to TBS Smartaudio and IRC Tramp other companies (for instance Caddx) started to adopt support for the protocol in their cameras.
+Lately similar to TBS SmartAudio and IRC Tramp other companies (for instance Caddx) started to adopt support for the protocol in their cameras.

 ## Currently supported features in betaflight